-Project Description This project includes phased improvements to masonry and structural, utilities, life safety, and
+Project Description This project includes phased improvements to masonry and structural, utilities, life safety, and security systems.
+The various upgrades will improve building operations.

 Environmental Review This project is a Type II Action and will not require further environmental review.